- Switch your account between different user types

 Then switch roles to get a comprehensive idea of how the process looks to each user type.
 We recommend you try out all aspects of the platform to really familiarize yourself with how it works.

-Access Admin Tools by selecting an item from the Admin drop-down in the top right menu bar.
+Access Admin Tools by selecting an item from the Admin drop-down in the top right menu bar (the two wrenches icon).